Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling: Quantum to classical limit in the weak coupling approximation

 \section{Quantum to classical limit in the weak coupling approximation}

-In this section we check the general validity of the argument given in appendix \ref{sec:quantumtoclassical} about the quantum-to-classical limit by explicitly computing the large spin limit for the weak coupling expressions of the classical and quantum mean force Gibbs states.
+In this section we explicitly compute the large spin limit for the weak coupling expressions of the classical and quantum mean force Gibbs states.
+These results are used in the characterisation of the different coupling regimes.

 Since we are going to perform perturbative expansions in the coupling strength, in what follows we introduce, for book-keeping purposes, an adimensional parameter $\lambda$ in the interaction, so that $\Hint$ now reads